nulldxx/docker-snap/README.md

 - Check if port 5000 is available: `docker ps` or `netstat -an | grep 5000`
 - Verify Docker is running properly: `docker --version`
 - Check the health endpoint: http://localhost:5000/health
-- View container logs: `docker-compose logs img-gallery`
+- View container logs: `docker-compose logs docker-snap`

 ### Authentication issues?
 - Verify your username and password in environment variables